psendyk/blackjack/index.md

    As described previously, we decided to split our project into three parts: Gameplay, Kinematics, and Computer Vision.
 After finishing every part we would combine them in the blackjack.py file so that only one script would need to be run.
 #### Design Choices
 ###### Gameplay
+   We wanted Baxter to play blackjack properly, which in terms of gameplay included multiple player support and the ability to hit, stay, split, or double.
+Due to time constraints and practicality, we ultimately went with multiple player support as well as the ability to hit and stay.
+Splitting may be simple for humans to perform but would require significant game logic modifications, and doubling involves betting which we chose to disregard.
 ###### Kinematics
 ###### Computer Vision
 #### Design Choices Impact